 What to do in Murcia: Wander the city plazas, parks, and museums.
 Relax on the beach surrounded by water sports and great hotel and restaurant facilities.

 What is Navarre known for: Being home to the Pamplona bull race, which is an important local tradition that attracts people from all over the world to take part.

 What to see in Navarre: The Pyrenees mountain range, wide valleys, rivers, estuaries, and vast fields and farmlands.

 What to eat in Navarre: Asparagus, a thick white vegetable that grows underground on the river banks.

-What to do in Navarre: Join the yearly fiestas, take in the Pamplona city sights.
+What to do in Navarre: Join the yearly fiestas, and take in the Pamplona city sights.
 Walk along the beautiful river valleys and through mind-blowing landscapes such as the Bardenas Reales Park.

 What is Valencia known for: A historically rich and vibrant Old Town along a modern and futuristic area and a long coastline of beaches and holiday resorts.

 What to see in Valencia: A long list of old architecture and interesting city buildings.
 A mesmerizing collection of buildings in the City of Arts and Sciences.
-The dried-out river bed turned city Park, a bustling port, and golden beaches.
+The dried-out river bed turned City Park, a bustling port, and golden beaches.

 What to eat in Valencia: Paella, a dish cooked in a large pan with meat and vegetables; one of the most famous foods to eat in Spain.

 What to do in Valencia: Explore the city and enjoy all the culinary wonders.
 Head further afield to see the freshwater lagoons and parks.
-Go along the coast to enjoy some of the famous sunny holiday resorts like Benidorm, Javea, and Denia.
+Go along the coast to enjoy some of the famous sunny holiday resorts like Benidorm, Javea, El Campello, and Denia.
 Meet some Spanish people!